Exploring Self-supervised Skeleton-based Action Recognition in Occluded Environments: Introduction

 The majority of existing work on self-supervised skeleton-based action recognition~\cite{Lin2020MS2LMS,li20213d,guo2021contrastive} is conducted on occlusion-free data collected in well-constrained environments.
 In practice, robots often encounter occluded environments in the real world, even high-quality pose detectors can not provide reliable full-body poses in such situations.
-For this reason, we argue that occlusion-aware training and evaluation is an overlooked but crucial task in this field.
+For this reason, we argue that occlusion-aware self-supervised skeleton based human action recognition is an overlooked but crucial task in this field.
 The occlusion problem in self-supervised skeleton-based action recognition can be considered from two points of view.
-On one hand, it can be addressed by improving the robustness of the model to occlusion by manipulating the model architecture, and on the other hand, it can be handled through the data itself and completing the missing skeleton coordinates as much as possible.
+On one hand, it can be addressed by improving the robustness of the model to occlusion by manipulating the model architecture, and on the other hand, it can be handled through the data itself by completing the missing skeleton coordinates as much as possible.
+In this work, we for the first time tackle the self-supervised skeleton-based action recognition task under occlusions.
+Due to the lack of research in this field, we contribute the first benchmark on the NTU60 and NTU120 datasets with the realistic synthesized occlusion derived from Peng~\textit{et al.}~\cite{peng2023delving} and use well-established self-supervised skeleton based human action recognition approaches as baselines.
+The realistic synthesized occlusion is generated by projecting 3D IKEA furniture models into the skeletons' 3D coordinate space and applying ray casting from the camera center to each body joint to determine whether a joint is occluded.
+On this benchmark, obvious performance decays of the utilized baselines are observed when using occluded skeleton data.
+A robust approach is needed by the community to achieve more robust self-supervised skeleton-based human action recognition.
+We thereby contribute a new method, IosPSTL, by considering both model and data perspectives to impute occluded skeleton sequences, and then evaluate the performance of imputed skeleton sequences.